How to [Cheaply] Get Photography for Your Brand

 Once you have a direction for your images, it’s time to figure out how you will inexpensively obtain your photos.
 You have multiple options:

 Let’s start with one of the most inexpensive ways to get photos: doing it yourself.
 Be warned: this option requires a lot of work and time on your end.
 Taking professional photos for your brand requires materials and tools, some trial and error, and persistence.
 But, with a little work, you can gain a new skill and have the flexibility of taking new photos with each new product, announcement, and season.
+For more tips, see our sample shot list at the end of this article.

 - Photography arsenal: You’ll need a DSLR or a smartphone with a camera that lets you adjust shutter speed, depth of field, and ISO.
 If you’re photographing products, get started with this blog.
 Save money on lighting and flash tools by making items on this DIY list.